An Overview of Felony Drug Possession (VUCSA)

 Examples of a Controlled Substance

 The list of prescription drugs and other controlled substances in Washington is very long.
-Here are just the most common drugs people are being charged for include:
+Here are just the most common drugs people are being charged as VUCSA include the following:

 - Schedule II - Demerol, oxycodone, fentanyl